apollo

 caution

-Limited information was available for the use of SEMAGLUTIDE in patients suffering from liver impairment.
-Please consult your doctor if you have any concerns regarding using SEMAGLUTIDE in patients with liver impairment.
+Limited information was available for the use of Semaglutide in patients suffering from liver impairment.
+Please consult your doctor if you have any concerns regarding using Semaglutide in patients with liver impairment.
 Your doctor will prescribe only if the benefits outweigh the risks.

 • Safety Warning